bobjrsenior/SMBBMAssetBundleLoader/README.md

 ## Using The Plugin

-This Plugin uses JSON files to configure what AssetBundles should be patched.
+This Plugin uses JSON files to configure what game Assets should be patched.
 The Plugin looks for these JSON files under the "UserData/FileReplacements" directory within your games install folder.

-It is good practice to name your configuration file after you custom file pack.
+It is good practice to name your configuration file after your custom file pack.

 For example, if you wanted a custom Asset Bundle pack called "MyAwesomeAssets", you could make your configuration file "MyAwesomeAssets.json".
 Additionally, please place your custom AssetBundles within a folder under "UserData/FileReplacements".
 For the "MyAwesomeAssets" example, it would be a folder called "UserData/FileReplacements/MyAwesomeAssets".
 To keep Asset types organized like the game does, you could also choose "UserData/FileReplacements/AssetBundle/MyAwesomeAssets".